 The Giants have had their share of excellent running backs in their long NFL history.
 Here is a ranking of their 10 best running backs, plus a few honorable mentions.

-The New York Giants have won over 700 NFL games in their long history.
-They have eight NFL championships to their credit.
-Here's a ranking of the top 10 wins in Giants history.
+In their long history in the NFL, the Giants have won over 700 games and eight championships.
+Here's a ranking of the top 10 wins in franchise history.

 The Giants have had some excellent quarterbacks throughout their long history in the NFL.
 Here is a ranking of the five best Giants quarterbacks, along with a listing of some other talented quarterbacks who deserve honorable mention.